jfvillablanca/bourne-task-app/README.md

 Features:
 - Authentication and authorization
+    - Continuous Authentication: The access token gets refreshed when close to expiry.
+    - Security Note: The refresh and access tokens are stored in localStorage.
+Yes, this is not secure.
+Security could be improved by using a combination storing the tokens in HTTP-only cookie and in memory, but this app is for demonstration purposes only.
+Token rotation/revocation is not employed in the backend also.
 - User owning multiple projects with their own task states
 - Assigning task to multiple project members